Nifty Aug futures trade at premium

-Turnover spurts in F&O segment on back of weekly options expiry.The Nifty August 2020 futures were at 11,212, a premium of 11.85 points compared with the Nifty's closing of 11,200.15 in the cash market.
+Cipla, RIL and Bajaj Finance top traded stock futures in F&O segment.The Nifty August 2020 futures were at 11,294, a premium of 19.30 points compared with the Nifty's closing of 11,274.70 in the cash market.

-Reliance Industries, Muthoot Finance and Bajaj Finance were the top traded individual stock futures contracts in F&O segment of NSE.
+Cipla, Reliance Industries and Bajaj Finance were the top traded individual stock futures contracts in F&O segment of NSE.

 The August 2020 F&O contracts will expire on 27 August 2020.